bbauska/meta-html-css-in-depth/index-2.md

 You should now know why it is important to pay attention to the appearance of different HTML elements across web browsers, and how you can ensure consistency with CSS rules.

-# Glossary: HTML form elements
+<h2>Glossary: HTML form elements</h2>

-The **&lt;form&gt;** element in HTML is an important and useful element.
-The following sheet provides an overview of the **&lt;form&gt;** constituent elements and their common attributes with simple examples for quick reference.
+The <b>&lt;form&gt;</b> element in HTML is an important and useful element.
+The following sheet provides an overview of the <b>&lt;form&gt;</b> constituent elements and their common attributes with simple examples for quick reference.

-## &lt;input&gt;
+<h3>&lt;input&gt;</h3>

 It is used to create interactive controls, for example, buttons and various types of text fields and so on, to accept input or data from the user.
-The key attribute of this element is **type**.
-Some common values for the **type** include: **button, checkbox, date, email, number, password, submit, text,** and **url**.
+The key attribute of this element is <b>type</b>.
+Some common values for the <b>type</b> include: <b>button, checkbox, date, email, number, password, submit, text,</b> and <b>url</b>.
 These values dictate the appearance of the element.
 For example, this code:

 ```
 <form action="my_action_page">